iexcloud/docs/source/developer-tools/iexjs-library.md

 iexjs-library/iexjs-apperate-crud-methods.md
 ```

-iex.js (or simply *iexjs*) is a client library for getting IEX Cloud Core Data and getting data from private permissioned datasets.
-The library also provides methods for performing CRUD operations on Apperate resources, such as dataset data, datasets, data sources, and more. iexjs provides easy-to-use JavaScript wrapper methods that call IEX Cloud endpoints.
+iex.js (or simply *iexjs*) is a client library for getting data from Apperate and operating on Apperate resources, such as data, datasets, data sources, and more.
+The easy-to-use JavaScript methods wrap calls to IEX Cloud endpoints, so you can tap into Core Data, permissioned datasets, and Apperate resource CRUD operations.

 ## Installation